WHY VISIT BHUTAN?

 Festivals & Events

 During Tsechus or Festivals in Bhutan, the dances are performed by monks as well as by laymen.
 The Tsechus is a religious festivals in Bhutan and by attending it, it is believed one one gains merits.
 It is also a yearly social gathering where the people come together to rejoice dressed in all their finery.
-You can find the Bhutan festivals dates of Bhutan.
+You can find the Bhutan festival calendar for year 2017 in Bhutan.

 Click here to see all Festival Dates